lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    For instance, an EAD item within the EAD_3 field may contain a Certificate Signing Request (CSR) {{RFC2986}}.
 Hence, such an EAD item can be processed only once the recipient peer has attained proof of the other peer possessing its private key.

-In order to conveniently handle such processing, the application can prepare in advance one "side-processor object" (SPO), which takes care of the operations above during the EDHOC execution.
+In order to conveniently handle such processing, the application can prepare in advance a "side-processor object" (SPO), which takes care of the operations above during the EDHOC execution.

 In particular, the application provides EDHOC with the SPO before starting an EDHOC execution, during which EDHOC will temporarily transfer control to the SPO at the right point in time, in order to perform the required side-processing of an incoming EDHOC message.